-When a public key is transferred to the issuing CA to be certified, it shall be delivered through a mechanism ensuring that the public key has not been altered during transit and that the Certificate Applicant possesses the private key corresponding to the transferred public key.
-The acceptable mechanism within the STN for public key delivery is a PKCS#10 Certificate signing request package or an equivalent method ensuring that:
+When a public key is transferred to the issuing CA to be certified, it shall be delivered through a mechanism ensuring that the public key has not been altered during transit.
+It may include a process of proving the Certificate Applicant possesses the private key corresponding to the transferred public key.
+The acceptable mechanism within the STN for public key delivery is a PKCS#10 Certificate signing request package or an equivalent method checking that:

-- The public key has not been altered during transit; and - The Certificate Applicant possesses the private key corresponding to the transferred public key.
+- The public key has not been altered during transit; and - May verify the Certificate Applicant possesses the private key corresponding to the transferred public key.